 Travel – Besides following the “If” tips above, I would suggest trying to get your child on the local time zone as quickly as possible.
 This goes for when you’re on the trip and for when you arrive back home.
 The easiest way to get the child back on the local time zone is to make sure they actually wake up and start the day around 6:00 or 7:00 am local time.

-I always tell my clients, if you child is ill, tend to them!
-Administer Tylenol or another age-appropriate pain-relieving drug.
+Illness – I always tell my clients, if your child is ill, tend to them!
+Administer Tylenol or another age-appropriate, pain-relieving drug.
 Give them fluids if necessary, but avoid the breast at all costs.
 Instead, give them liquids via a bottle or sippy with a light on, change them if they’ve soiled themselves.
 The only thing to avoid is helping them fall back to sleep.
-In other words, once you’ve addressed whatever it is that was wrong, PUT THE CHILD BACK DOWN AWAKE.
+In other words, once you’ve addressed whatever it is that was wrong, put the child back down awake.
 If they are feeling ill and you administer pain-relieving medicine, make sure to sit with them until the medicine has kicked in.
 Love them, cuddle them, treat them, but once it is time for them to go back to sleep, they do so on their own.
 Once again, this is assuming your child already knows how to put themselves to sleep.
 If they do not know how to fall asleep on their own, wait until their illness has finished before tackling that issue.
 Like travel, you may find that illness exacerbates a moderate problem into a full blown sleep-crisis.

-Once the child has been illness free for two full days (literally during two full day-time days), check on them if they wake at night, but if they are healthy and safe, leave them immediately.
-On subsequent nights if wakings persist, consider whether it is necessary for you to enter the room at all..
+Once the child has been illness free for two full days (literally two, full day-time days), check on them if they wake at night, but if they are healthy and safe, leave them immediately.
+On subsequent nights if wakings persist, consider whether it is necessary for you to enter the room at all.
 Watching them via video monitor may be all that’s needed to make sure they fall back to sleep without your help.

 I often like to sleep with my children when they’re sick, especially if there is a high fever present.
 If this is the case for you, I’d suggest moving in a mattress or sleeping bag into the child’s room.
 Put them down awake and let them fall asleep on their own.
 Once they’re totally asleep, enter the room and sleep on the floor next to them.
 You should definitely monitor your children while they’re ill if you so choose to do, but you want them to fall asleep on their own before you make your way into their room.